ucb-rit/savio-training-intro-fall-2024/intro.md

 # Data transfer: Box & bDrive

 - Box and bDrive (the Cal branded Google Drive) both provide free, secured, and encrypted content storage of files to Berkeley affiliates
-  - They are both good options for backup and long-term storage of data that you plan to shuttle in and out of Savio
+  - However, recent quotas imposed on Box and bDrive now limit their usefulness for research data
   - Box quotas
     - 50GB for new individual accounts
     - 500GB for new Special Purpose Accounts ("SPAs")
-    - Existing accounts will be allowed up to 10% above current storage amount
-  - bDrive provides unlimited storage (for now)
+  - bDrive quotas
     - 50GB for new individual accounts
-    - 150GB for new SPA
+    - 150GB for existing individual accounts
   - bDrive has a maximum file size of 5Tb, Box has a maximum file size of 15 Gb
-  - These change reflect service provider price increases which may increasingly fall on researchers for **large** datasets
 - Alternative paid options are also available
   - Cloud storage options include Amazon, Google, Microsoft Azure, and Wasabi
     - See the [bCloud web page](https://technology.berkeley.edu/services/cloud) for more information